 You will receive specific instructions for your surgery day from Dr. Kirby’s office.

-What is my recovery from surgery like?
+What is cheek augmentation recovery like?

 There is minimal discomfort associated with cheek augmentation.
-There will be a moderate amount of swelling around the cheek area and possibly under the eyes.
-This peaks at 48 to 72 hours after surgery and then starts to subside.
+There will be a moderate amount of swelling around the cheek area and possibly under the eyes, which peaks at 48 to 72 hours after surgery before starting to subside.
 Crushed ice applied to the cheeks will help during this time.
 Most of the visible swelling will disappear by about 2 weeks.
 There may still be a feeling of numbness, which means that some swelling is still present.
 It will take several weeks before the last bit of swelling has resolved.